-Rosanne Wood was elected to the Leon County School Board, District 2 on August 30, 2016 with 75% of the vote and served as chair for 2018-19.
-She was unopposed for her 2020 re-election so will serve children and families until at least 2024.
+Rosanne was elected to the District 2 Leon County School Board seat on August 30, 2016 with 75% of the vote and served as the Chair in 2018.
+She was unopposed for her 2020 re-election, so will continue to serve students and families at least until 2024.

 Rosanne grew up in Belle Glade Florida.
 She moved to Tallahassee to go to FSU in 1970 and has never left.
 She has been married to Pete Kreis for 30 years.
 Rosanne has one daughter (29), two step-sons and is grandmother of their five children.

 Rosanne has been recognized as one of Florida’s pioneer educational innovators.
 After graduating from FSU with a Master’s Degree in Social Studies Education, she served as a founding teacher and three years later at the age of 27, she became the principal of SAIL (School for Arts and Innovative Learning) High School in Tallahassee, Florida (Note: Youngest principal in the state @age 27 and longest serving at the same school-32 years as principal)

 Under her leadership, SAIL received national and state recognition for groundbreaking work with students whose interests and talents were not met in traditional public schools.
 In 2010, the College Board recognized SAIL as one of 6 best schools in the nation for “Innovation in the Arts”.

 Other Honors Include:

 - Panelist on 2020 Tallahassee Race Relations Summit Session: EDUCATION – Race, Status, and Education Reform: Issues of Excellence & Equality.

 - Serves as School Board Legislative delegate for the Florida School Boards Association, 2019-21.